math-comp/math-comp/etc/ANNOUNCE-1.6.md

-A detailed ChangeLog is available at: https://github.com/math-comp/math-comp/blob/master/etc/ChangeLog This document contains in particulat the list of new theorems as well as the list of theorems that were renamed or replaced by more general variants.
+A detailed ChangeLog is available at: https://github.com/math-comp/math-comp/blob/master/etc/ChangeLog This document contains in particular the list of new theorems as well as the list of theorems that were renamed or replaced by more general variants.